-What benefits can I enroll in or change during Open Enrollment only?
+What benefits can I enroll in or change during new hire or annual Open Enrollment only?
 What benefits can I enroll in or change at any time?

-Enroll/change during Open Enrollment only (The only exception is if you experience a qualifying life event): Medical, Dental and Vision Insurance; Flexible Spending Account (FSA); Dependent Care Flexible Spending Account; Optional Life Insurance; Critical Illness, Accident and Hospital Indemnity Supplemental Insurance.
+Enroll/change during new hire and annual Open Enrollment only (The only exception is if you experience a qualifying life event): Medical, Dental and Vision Insurance; Flexible Spending Account (FSA); Dependent Care Flexible Spending Account; Optional Life Insurance; Critical Illness, Accident, and Hospital Indemnity Insurance.

-Please note: Legal and Sick Leave Bank benefits are only able to be stopped during the annual Open Enrollment period each spring.
+Please note: Legal Plan benefits are only able to be stopped during the annual Open Enrollment period each spring.

-Enroll/change at any time: Health Savings Account (HSA), 401K, 403(b), 457(b) Retirement Savings Plans; Long-Term Care; Home, Auto and Pet Insurance; Commuter Benefits; and the Voluntary Payroll Protection and Assistance Fund.
+Enroll/change at any time: Health Savings Account (HSA), 401(k), 403(b), 457(b) Retirement Savings Plans; Home, Auto and Pet Insurance; Commuter Benefits; and the Voluntary Payroll Protection and Assistance Fund.

 To determine your Employee Association (also known as unions or bargaining units), visit The Commons Employee Association page.
 If your job is not listed and you are unsure which Employee Association you are in, please contact HR Connect at HR_Connect@dpsk12.org.

 If you do not pay union dues, you are still part of your designated Employee Association.